foambubble/foam/packages/foam-vscode/README.md

 2. Clone the repository and open it in VS Code.
 3. When prompted to install recommended extensions, click **Install all** (or **Show Recommendations** if you want to review and install them one by one).

-This will also install `Foam for VSCode`, but if you already have it installed, that's ok, just make sure you're up to date on the latest version.
+This will also install `Foam`, but if you already have it installed, that's ok, just make sure you're up to date on the latest version.

-You really, _really_, **really** should read [Foam documentation](https://foambubble.github.io/foam), but if you can't be bothered, this is how to get started:

-## Features

-- Connect your notes using [`[[wikilinks]]`](https://foambubble.github.io/foam/features/backlinking)
-- Create markdown [references](https://foambubble.github.io/foam/features/link-reference-definitions) for `[[wikilinks]]`, to use your notes in a non-foam workspace
-- See how your notes are connected via a [graph](https://foambubble.github.io/foam/features/graph-visualisation) with the `Foam: Show Graph` command
-- Tag your notes and navigate them with the [Tag Explorer](https://foambubble.github.io/foam/features/tags)
-- Make your notes navigable both in GitHub UI as well as GitHub Pages
-- Use [custom templates](https://foambubble.github.io/foam/features/note-templates) for your notes
-- Create a journal with [daily notes](https://foambubble.github.io/foam/features/daily-notes)
-- Explore your knowledge base with the `Foam: Open Random Note` command

 ## Requirements

 High tolerance for alpha-grade software.
+Foam is still a Work in Progress.
+Rest assured it will never lock you in, nor compromise your files, but sometimes some features might break ;)

 ## Known Issues